andreasthoelke/dotvim/keymaps/vim-cheat-sheet.md

 \<cr>                - backslash + return is an alternative to the above.
 Also default behavior!

 ### TypeScript/JavaScript (Buffer-specific)
-gen                  - Run current buffer with npx tsx
+<leader>gen          - Run current buffer with npx tsx

 ## Startup & Sessions